SajjadAli54/interview_questions/Tourists_Pair/README.md

 There are two arrays given as input:

-• T[] which represents the tourist array that contains the number of tourists in each group
+- T[] which represents the tourist array that contains the number of tourists in each group

-• S[] which represents the seating capacities array that contains the number of seats available in each vehicle
+- S[] which represents the seating capacities array that contains the number of seats available in each vehicle

-Write a function that, given two arrays T[ ] of tourists and S[] of seating capacities, consisting of integer elements, returns the minimum number of

-vehicles needed to accommodate all the passengers.
+<b> Write a function that, given two arrays T[ ] of tourists and S[] of seating capacities, consisting of integer elements, returns the minimum number of vehicles needed to accommodate all the passengers. </b>

 Given:

-• Each element of arrays T and S is an integer within the range [1....100]
+- Each element of arrays T and S is an integer within the range [1....100]

-• T[K] <= S[K] for each K within the range [0..N-1]
+- T[K] <= S[K] for each K within the range [0..N-1]

+---

 ## Input